Region of Murcia: Demographics

-The Region of Murcia had a population of 1,511,251 inhabitants at the start of 2020,(INE 2021, National Statistic Institute of Spain) of which almost a third (30.4%) live in the municipality of Murcia, and nearly another sixth (14.3%) live in the municipality of Cartagena along the south coast.
-It makes up 3.0% of the Spanish population.
+The Region of Murcia has a population of 1,568,492 inhabitants as of 2024, of which 30.1% live in the municipality of Murcia, and another 14.0% live in the municipality of Cartagena along the south coast.
+It makes up 3.2% of Spain.
 In addition, after Ceuta and Melilla, Murcia has the highest population growth (5.52 per thousand inhabitants) and the highest birth rate in the country.